 All of our online resources will be available as usual.
-If you have questions for the staff, please send an email or leave a voicemail, and we will get back to you when we return to the office next week.
+If you have questions for the staff, please send an email or leave a voicemail, and we'll get back to you when we return to the office on Tuesday.

 12:00 - 1:00 pm